hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 {{< /callout >}}

-You can see some launch flags by doing `hyprland -h`, these include setting the config path, ignoring a check for the above, etc.
+You can see some launch flags by doing `Hyprland -h`, these include setting the config path, ignoring a check for the above, etc.

 Login managers are not officially supported, but here's a short compatibility